oarc-cs/sge-job-scripts/nb6.md

 the first number PPPP is your local computer's port, and the second number QQQQ is the port number of Hoffman2's compute node running Jupyter notebook (as shown by the "jupyter notebook list" command above).
-In case your local port is not available, you can simply try a new port number, e.g. changing it to 12348:
+In case your local port is not available, you can simply try a new port number, e.g. changing it to `11112` (instead of `11111`):

 ```
- $ ssh -f -N -L 12348:nXXX:12345
+ $ ssh -f -N -L 11112:nXXX:12345
 ```

-In this case, `12348` is your local port number, so point your browser to `http://localhost:12348` to connect to the notebook.
+In this case, `11112` is your local port number, so point your browser to `http://localhost:11112` instead to connect to the notebook.